YanLuoCityU/yanluo/content/authors/admin/_index.md

     url: https://www.cityu.edu.hk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include machine learning and social determinants of aging.
+bio: My research focuses on using machine learning approaches to identify social determinants and biological markers of diseases and aging, aiming to improve population health.

 # Interests to show in About widget
 interests:
+  - Machine learning
-  - Data Mining
+  - Deep learning
-  - Biostatistics
+  - Social determinants
-  - Epidemiology of Aging
+  - Biomarker

 # Education to show in About widget
 education: